isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <br>What is the drop-out rate?</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>As a school, we provide our fullest support to our students.
-This environment
+This caring
-comprises the form teachers, subject teachers and Year Master, and they monitor students' progress and decide on a remediation programme to help students when necessary.
-Coupled with strong home-school partnership, we are confident of helping our students to do well in the GCE A Level Examinations.
+and enabling environment comprises the form teachers, subject teachers and Year Masters, who monitor students' progress and collaborate to help students reach their fullest potential.
+Coupled with strong home-school partnership, we are confident of helping our students to do well in the GCE A-Level Examinations.
 Students who asked to leave RV typically do so because they want to pursue a course that is not offered in the A Level curriculum.
 <br>
 <br>Note: DSA students are not eligible to transfer to other secondary or
 IP schools after acceptance of the Confirmed Offer.</p>